 We are currently conducting intensive R&D in many of the above areas.

-Solar-Tectic LLC is one of only two companies in the US that are actively developing perovskite solar cells, and probably the only US company that holds exclusive IP (3 patents).
+Solar-Tectic LLC is one of only three companies in the US that are actively developing perovskite solar cells, and probably the only US company that holds exclusive IP (3 patents).

 At Solar-Tectic™ we don’t much like the word ‘disruptive’.
 But we believe that our technology will be transformative in the solar and display industries, improving living standards and contributing significantly to the fight against climate change.”